mdn/content/files/en-us/web/api/htmlcanvaselement/getcontext/index.md

         buffers will not be cleared and will preserve their values until cleared or overwritten by the author.
     - `xrCompatible`
-      - : Boolean that hints to the user agent to use a compatible graphics adapter for an [immersive XR device](/en-US/docs/Web/API/WebXR_Device_API).
+      - : A boolean value that hints to the user agent to use a compatible graphics adapter for an [immersive XR device](/en-US/docs/Web/API/WebXR_Device_API).
 Setting this synchronous flag at context creation is discouraged; rather call the asynchronous